Seniors Housing & Care Industry Support and Networks

 What college/universities offer programs focused on the seniors housing and care property market?

-A master of science degree in seniors housing administration was recently launched at George Mason University in Fairfax, Virginia.
-In addition, a master of science degree in management, elder care administration, is offered at Lasell College in Newton, Massachusetts, and a master degree in long-term care seniors housing and aging services is offered at the University of North Texas, Denton.
+A Master of Science degree in seniors housing administration was recently launched at George Mason University in Fairfax, Virginia.
+In addition, a Master of Science degree in management, elder care administration, is offered at Lasell University in Newton, Massachusetts, and a master’s degree in long-term care seniors housing and aging services is offered at the University of North Texas, Denton.

 George Washington University in Washington, D.C., offers a graduate certificate in long-term administration through its School of Public Health & Health Services.
 Within Washington State University’s School of Hospitality Business Management, the Granger Cobb Institute for Senior Living offers the opportunity to major in Senior Living Management as well as a Senior Living Management certificate program.

 Cornell University’s School of Hotel Administration offers a course on seniors housing and care, as well as facilitating internships and career placement.
 University of Florida’s School of Geography recently began offering a course on housing and care options for the U.S. elderly.

 Many other universities throughout the nation offer courses with some introduction to seniors housing and care topics and the industry continues to gain prominence within various undergraduate and graduate-level curriculums.
 If there are other existing degree programs focused on seniors housing and care, please bring them to our attention so we can add them to this list.